-Female runners (often unknowingly) change their behaviors to avoid unwanted attention.
+Female runners (often unknowingly) change their behaviours to avoid unwanted attention.
 Some fearful for their safety, stop running altogether.

 Dr David Hindley describes how “women runners alter their behaviours and develop everyday habitual strategies in response to either their own lived experiences of harassment or the fear that they have that they will encounter harassment.”

 These strategies include using headphones, “not to listen to music, but to create this illusion of separation.”
 Plus the timing of their run, their route choice (to avoid particular areas like pubs, schools or colleges), and the attire that they’ll wear.

 Perhaps you recognise some of these behaviours?
 You may even do them automatically without thinking.

 It’s a systemic issue